 • Frozen peas, or any leftover vegetables

-Scramble the eggs, stir in the rice and vegetables, and season with soy sauce for a quick and satisfying meal.
+Scramble the eggs, stir in the rice and cooked vegetables, and season with soy sauce for a quick and satisfying meal.

 Baked Potatoes with Toppings